INSaFLU/insaflu_docs/docs/data_analysis.rst

 	**Abricate** (https://github.com/tseemann/abricate) (version 0.8-dev; date 15.01.2018)

-		--db influeza_typing: the INsaFLU "influenza_tying" database includes a set of type- and sub-type/lineage-specific gene markers that ensure the discrimination of the influenza types A and B, all currently defined influenza A subtypes (18 hemagglutinin subtypes and 11 neuraminidase sub-types) and the two influenza B lineages (Yamagata and Victoria).
+		--db influeza_typing: the INSaFLU "influenza_tying" database includes a set of type- and sub-type/lineage-specific gene markers that ensure the discrimination of the influenza types A and B, all currently defined influenza A subtypes (18 hemagglutinin subtypes and 11 neuraminidase sub-types) and the two influenza B lineages (Yamagata and Victoria).

 		--minid: minimum DNA %identity (--minid 70)